 - Medical bills incurred by the person before they died

-- Funeral and burial expenses
+- Funeral expenses

 - Lost wages